 The Grand Finale

-And remember, the power of DirectLync is the integrated reporting and the ability to gain a comprehensive view into how all of your marketing and sales initiatives are performing across channels.
+Don't forget, the power of DirectLync is the integrated reporting and the ability to gain a comprehensive view into how all of your marketing and sales initiatives are performing across channels.
 Once you start sending emails, posting on social, and adding additional contacts, head to your reporting module to gather actionable insights that will drive your business decisions.

 Dashboard: At-a-glance insights that help you quickly visualize results, activity, and trends.